mathworks/Simscape-Vehicle-Templates/README.md

 **Please visit the [Simscape Vehicle Templates](https://www.mathworks.com/solutions/physical-modeling/simscape-vehicle-templates.html) page** for animations and videos that show what you can do with these models.

+**See also these slides for more details on how the templates work: [Simscape Vehicle Templates PDF](https://content.mathworks.com/viewer/650bf0f0aedcbc278788fb2d)**

 ![](Overview/html/sm_car_mechExp_Sedan_PikesPeakUp.png)

 [![View Simscape Vehicle Templates on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/79484-simscape-vehicle-templates)